Go behind the scenes with these monthly craft talks at ForeverYoungAdult's InkCouragement.

 A Change Might do you Good: Shifting points of view can free your manuscript and you.
 (June 2015)

 "Murder Your Darlings," Darling: It might be emotionally messy but disposing of characters can clean up your narratives.
 (May 2015)

 Putting Words on Paper : Some counsel on that crucial first step of getting your words down on paper.
 (April 2015)

 Many years ago, one of my readers, Kendra J., asked to interview me for an English project.
 I, of course, quickly agreed.
-She sent me twenty thoughtful questions, and I answered.
+She sent me twenty thoughtful questions on my first novel, NOT ANYTHING, and I answered.
 I've posted the Q&A below.
 Thanks, Kendra J!